eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/systems-sw-dev.md

 	- Experience working in multi-core, multi-process/thread environment
 	- Knowledge of open source Linux, source code upstreaming, git repository maintenance and source code management and kernel.org flow understanding
 	- Understanding of AL/ML frameworks like TensorFlow will be an added plus
++ skill set for Platform Software Engineer (BMC):
+	- At Graphcore, we're optimistic for a future where people live healthier, more informed, more creative lives.
+Our team is at the forefront of the artificial intelligence revolution, enabling innovators from all industries and sectors to expand human potential with technology.
+We believe our IPU technology will become the worldwide standard for artificial intelligence, transforming whole industries and sectors whether you are a medical researcher, roboticist or building autonomous cars.
+	- As a Platform Software Engineer, you will be working in the engineering team in Oslo developing the Graphcore M2000 platform with scale out technology for our Intelligence Processing Unit (IPU).
+You will work closely with our hardware and software engineering teams to develop the platform software that our other engineering teams depends on for the final product definition.
+	- Your responsibilities:
+		* Define and develop our generic platform applications
+		* Configure operating system kernels and set up full distribution images
+		* Bring up new systems in the lab together with the FPGA and Hardware teams
+		* Board environmental monitoring, cooling/power regulation and fault handling
+	- What you will bring:
+		* Proven experience in embedded Linux
+		* Experience with yocto based projects, bitbake, systemd, OpenBMC
+		* Experience with shell scripting, Python, C and understanding of C++
+		* Experience in Linux kernel and system configuration, package management
+		* Knowledge of low level peripheral interconnects, such as I2C, UART, SPI, PWM
+		* Knowledge of Ethernet and IP networking standards
+		* Demonstrable knowledge of computer security and authentication schemes
+	- Good to have:
+		* Knowledge of high availability (HA) systems, management
+		* Familiarity of ILOM, BMC, IPMI, Redfish and OCP (Open Compute)
+		* Familiarity with DMTF standards, Redfish and Server products
+		* Experience in working with open source projects.
+		* Experience in hands-on lab and bring-up activities, as well as knowledge of design for product and manufacturing
+		* You like to work in a fast-paced environment using agile methods
 + skill set:
 	- BLAH.
 + skill set: